ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Constant-Rate Streaming:
   : The application expects to send/receive data at a constant rate after Connection establishment.
 Delay and delay variation should be minimized at the expense of efficient use of the available capacity.
-This implies that the Connection might fail if the desired rate cannot be maintained across the Path.
+  This implies that the Connection might fail if the Path is unable to maintain the desired rate.
   A transport can interpret this capacity profile as preferring a circuit breaker {{?RFC8084}} to a rate-adaptive congestion controller.
 Transport system implementations that map the requested capacity profile onto